 - Use high-quality heavy cream.
 The fat content and quality of the cream affect the texture and flavor of the dessert.
 Do not use half and half or milk because they will not thicken properly.

 - Use fresh lemon juice and zest.
-Bottled lemon juice or dried lemon zest will not give you the same flavor or aroma as fresh ones.
-Youโll need about two to three lemons for this recipe.
+Bottled lemon juice or dried lemon zest will not give the same flavor or aroma as fresh lemons.
+For this recipe, you’ll need about two to three lemons.

 - Do not overcook the cream mixture.
 Boil it until it is reduced to two cups, about eight to ten minutes.
 If you cook the cream too long, it may curdle or separate.

 - Do not stir the cream mixture after adding the lemon juice.
-Let it sit undisturbed until it cools slightly and forms a skin on top.
+Let it sit undisturbed until it cools slightly, forming a skin on top.
 This helps the cream set better.

 - Strain the cream mixture well.
-Use a fine-mesh strainer to remove any lumps or bits of lemon zest from the cream mixture before pouring it into serving dishes.
+Use a fine-mesh strainer to remove lumps or bits of lemon zest before pouring it into serving dishes.
 This will ensure a smooth and silky texture.

 Other Classic English Treats – Sweet and Savory